 But love, which God is, through the power of the Holy Spirit, leads us a different way, a selfless way.
 And when we accept whatever that may look like, at whatever the cost, we find deeper meaning and purpose in these moments that add up to our life…

-Because by His leading, we'll always find joy in the mess.
+Because through the gift of the Spirit, we can always find joy in the mess.

-And let's not just play it safe and dodge the obstacles of life.
+And let us not just play it safe and dodge the obstacles of life.

 But may we jump in where the Spirit leads!
-May we allow Him to guide and council us into the messes we were purposed to bring love, deliverance and joy through.
+May we allow him to guide and counsel us into the messes we were purposed to bring love, deliverance and joy through.